ansible/community-docs/maintaining.rst

 Maintainers (including candidates) have:

 - History of multiple contributions to a collection.
-- Excellent technical judgement in collection-related areas.
+- Excellent technical judgment in collection-related areas.
 - Responsiveness to mentions in issues and pull requests.
 - Responsiveness to issues and pull requests assigned to them.
 - Read these guidelines and the linked documents.